averykhoo/data-science-training-package/syllabus.md

-#   Syllabus
+#   Data Scientist Syllabus: zero to ~~hero~~ 0.5
-90% of the bare minimum, but in 10% of the time
+50% of the bare minimum, in 5% of the time

 *   *"Appreciate the existence of"* means:
     *   Know that this thing exists and roughly what it does